 Every person, organization and church goes through seasons where they feel stuck.
-This is especially easy in the life a congregation; Sunday is always coming.
-The world around us is changing faster than we are.
-It's hard to keep up.
-And time just slips away from us.
+This is especially easy in the life of a congregation; Sunday is always coming.
+The need is overwhelming.
+The world around us is changing faster than we are and often it seems hard to keep up, time just slips away from us.